A couple walking among the stacks of painted boulders in Seven Magic Mountains.

 • Learn more: Las Vegas travel guide

 • Why visit in March?
-For a little sunshine, live stage shows and St Patrick’s Day celebrations
+For sunshine, live stage shows and St Patrick’s Day celebrations

 Whether you’re keen to make a bet at one of the Strip’s iconic neon-decorated casinos or you want to spend sun-soaked days by the pool, Las Vegas is surely one of the best places to go in March.
-The weather in Sin City averages at around 22°C – making it hot but not too stifling for wandering around town or fitting in a round of golf.
+The weather in Sin City averages around 22°C. Perfect for wandering around town or fitting in a round of golf.

-Why not catch a show while you’re in town, too?
 Las Vegas is equally famous for its on-stage entertainment as it is for trying ol’ lady luck at the tables.
-Artists like mind-bending magician David Copperfield and pop queen Katy Perry will be in town if you can get a ticket to their shows.
 Plus, Las Vegas sure knows how to celebrate St Patrick’s Day on March 17th.
+Expect parades, live music, DJs and plenty or Irish pubs to try.

 If you want to escape the city for the day, take a trip to the incredible Death Valley National Park.
-It’s just a short drive out of town (which is a great excuse to rent a convertible for the day to cruise through the desert).
+It’s just a short drive out of town (which is a great excuse to rent a convertible and cruise through the desert).
 Failing that, an afternoon on the shores of Lake Mead is a nice alternative to the hotel pool.
 Or, why not book a helicopter ride and over the nearby Grand Canyon?

 9. Fez, Morocco